riegllms/ros-riegl-vz/riegl_vz/README.md

 **~ssh_password** (string, default: "user") :

 The linux user password for SSH login on the scanner.

-**~project_name** (string, default: "") :

-The scan project name used by service 'set_project'.
-An existing project will be loaded, otherwise a new project will be created.
-If string is empty, a default project name will be composed from current local time and date.

 **~storage_media** (integer, default: 2) :